MSFTeegarden/movierecommender/README.md

 ## Deploying to Azure
 [az-containerapp-up](https://learn.microsoft.com/en-us/cli/azure/containerapp?view=azure-cli-latest#az-containerapp-up) is an extremely convenient way to deploy to an Azure Container App instance.
 All you need is the dockerfile and an Azure subscription!

+## Questions
+This repo is a work in progress.
+If you have questions, please feel free to email azurecachepm@microsoft.com

 ## License Details
 `wiki_movie_plots_1970to2017.csv` (c) by JustinR